Volatar/Visual-Sort/README.md

 # Visual Sort
- a program that shows different sorting algorithms for CSC-249
+A program that shows different sorting algorithms for CSC-249